-- Retorted products
+Retorted products

     - Food that will undergo further processing involving heat treatment, if accompanied by a written declaration.
-For example, pepper imported in bulk containers that will only be used as an ingredient in manufactured foods that will be cooked.
+For example, pepper imported in bulk containers for non-retail sale that will only be used as an ingredient in manufactured foods that will be cooked.